hellohaptik/docs_haptik/bot-configuration/webhooks.md

 Content-Type: application/json
 ```

-- Authorization - The Authorization header of each HTTP request should be “Bearer” followed by client's token provided by Haptik
+- Authorization - The Authorization header of each HTTP request should be “Bearer” followed by your token which will be provided by Haptik
 - client-id - The client id for your account
 - Content-Type - application/json